What is Plagiarism?

 Examples of Plagiarism

 How does it happen?
-Perhaps the writer rearranged words in the sentence, subbed out a few words with synonyms, or used bits and pieces of the original wording and mixed it with their own.
+Perhaps the writer rearranged words in the sentence, subbed out a few adjectives with synonyms, or used bits and pieces of the original wording and mixed it with their own.
 No matter the method, the original wording is often easy to spot as it peeks through its patchwork disguise.

 Self-plagiarism is less about stealing and more about deceiving.
-When a student refurbishes or reuses work they completed in the past and turns it in a second time instead of completing a new, original work, they are not honest with their teacher.
+When a student refurbishes or reuses work they completed in the past and turns it in a second time instead of completing new, original work, they are not honest with their teacher.
 Even reusing portions or paragraphs of your previous work without disclosing it is dishonest.

-Lesser Known Examples of Plagiarism
+Lesser-Known Examples of Plagiarism

 There are quite a few acts of intentional or unintentional dishonesty that students are surprised to learn also meet the definition of plagiarism.

-Omitting citations and claiming credit for another person’s work may be the most obvious way to plagiarize, but it’s far from the only way.
 Including misleading citations is a form of academic dishonesty that is just as serious as direct infringement.

 What Is Not Plagiarism

 With the definition of plagiarism covering so much ground, it’s easy to raise the alarms and wonder if even the most innocent of acts might be construed as plagiarizing.
 Our advice?
 Don’t panic.
-Instead, sit back, relax, and check out these times when you can write your heart out, worry free:
+Instead, sit back, relax, and check out these times when you can write your heart out, worry-free: